pymupdf/PyMuPDF/examples/ParseTabHelp.rst

     ``rl2 = page.searchFor("below", hit_max = 1)``

-    ``y_below = rl2[0].y0                       # top of hit rectangle 1``
+    ``y_below = rl2[0].y0                       # top of hit rectangle 2``

     ``table = ParseTab(None, page, [0, y_above, 9999, y_below])``

-``rl1`` and ``rl2`` will be lists of rectangles surrounding the respective search strings.
-Because we have limited the searches to 1 occurrence, at most one rectangle will be contained in each.
+``rl1`` and ``rl2`` are lists of rectangles surrounding the respective search strings.
+Because we have limited both searches to 1 occurrence, at most one rectangle will be contained in each.

 The rectangles' properties ``y0`` and ``y1`` denote the top and the bottom, respectively.
-Here we used this information together with x values specifying the full breadth of the page.
+Here we used this information together with x values, that just mean "the whole width is valid".

-Because no ``columns`` were specified, they will be detected automatically.
-This is done by collecting the left coordinates of all text pieces ("spans") in the rectangle.
+Because no ``columns`` were specified, columns will be detected automatically.
+This is done by collecting all different left coordinates of all text pieces (so-called "spans") in the parsed rectangle.

 In many cases, this logic may be sufficient - even though several unnecessary columns will usually result.
-If you do not like this behaviour (and if you do know where your columns start), supply a ``columns = [c1, c2, ...]``.
+If you do not like this behaviour (and if you do know where your real columns start!), supply a ``columns = [c1, c2, ...]`` parameter.
 If the parsed rectangle's top-left x coordinate x0 is smaller than c1, the tuple ``[x0, c1, c2, ...]`` will be used.

-All encountered spans will then be distributed according to their left x coordinate, e.g. if ``c1 <= x < c2``, the text will land in column 1.
-If this is also the case for other spans in the same line, they will be concatenated to x.
+All encountered spans will now be distributed according to their left x coordinate.
+E.g. if ``c1 <= x < c2``, the correspondin text will land in column 1.
+If this is also the case for more spans in the same line, they will be concatenated to x.

 Notes
 ------
 Any differences in fonts, point sizes, changes between bold and italic, etc. will be ignored, and normal plain text will result.

-The example program ``TableExtract.py`` shows how all this works together.
+The example program ``TableExtract.py`` shows how all this works together by extracting a certain table in Adobe's PDF manual.

-Best use of this method can be made when combined with a GUI document viewer.
+Best use of this method can be made when it is combined with a graphical document viewer.
 This gives you the chance to graphically determine a table's rectangle and its columns.
 An example for this is ``wxParseRect.py`` in this directory.